Vittorio Guerrieri

-Vittorio Guerrieri (born 23 December 1958) is an Italian actor and voice actor, known for being the official dubber of Ben Stiller.
+Vittorio Guerrieri (born 23 December 1958) is an Italian actor and voice actor.

 Biography

-Born in Rome, Guerrieri made his acting debut at the age of nine on the television show Lazarillo, as well as making an appearance in the 1977 film A Special Day.
+Born in Rome, Guerrieri made his acting debut at the age of nine on the television show Lazarillo, as well as performing in Ettore Scola's 1977 film A Special Day.
 As a voice actor, Guerrieri serves as the official Italian voice of Ben Stiller, as well as dubbing John Corbett, Steve Carell, Owen Wilson, Charles Martin Smith, Steve Zahn and Joseph Fiennes.
 He also dubbed Matthew Fox in Lost as well as Jason Bateman in Arrested Development.

 In Guerrieri's animated roles, he voiced Squit in the Italian dub of Animaniacs as well as Freakazoid in the Italian dub of the series of the same name.
 He has also performed Italian voice dubbing roles in anime productions.

 Personal life

 Guerrieri is married to voice actress Roberta Greganti.